Excuses for Not Sharing the Gospel: The 10 Worst Cop-Outs

 More Common Evangelism Excuses

 Then don’t!
-Have a gospel conversation instead of giving them an evangelistic presentation.
-The goal is to engage them in a dialogue, not make them listen to your monologue!
-Have the conversation and then give them a genuine opportunity to say “yes” to Jesus, not a pitch!
+Have a gospel conversation instead of giving an evangelistic presentation.
+The goal is to engage people in a dialogue, not make them listen to your monologue.
+After the conversation, offer them a genuine opportunity to say “yes” to Jesus, not a pitch!

 9. Evangelism doesn’t work in a post-Christian culture.